cjnygard/cafe/README.md

 #### CAFe

-CAFe event data is persisted to Amazon S3 from where it is then processed by the AWS Lambda functions.
+CAFe event data is persisted to Amazon S3 from where it may then be processed by AWS Lambda functions.

-With this approach, the expected delay between when an event occurs and when it is processed by Lambda is approximately 15 minutes.
+With this approach, the expected delay between when an event occurs and when it is processed by Lambda is based on the Firehose buffering settings, which may be configured between 90sec and 15 minutes.

 ### Overall ease of implementation